W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 4. Right-mindedness is not to be confused with the knowing mind, because it is applicable only to right perception.
 ²You can be right-minded or wrong-minded, and even this is subject to degrees, clearly demonstrating that knowledge is not involved.
-³The term ‘right-mindedness’ is properly used as the correction for ‘wrong-mindedness’, and applies to the state of mind that induces accurate perception.
+³The term “right-mindedness’ is properly used as the correction for “wrong-mindedness’, and applies to the state of mind that induces accurate perception.
 ⁴It is miracle-minded because it heals misperception, and this is indeed a miracle in view of how you perceive yourself.

 ::: details Expanded
 Right-mindedness is not to be confused with the knowing mind, because it [right-mindedness] is applicable only to right perception.
 ²You can be right-minded or wrong-minded, and even this [being right- or wrong-minded] is subject to degrees, clearly demonstrating that knowledge is not involved.
-³The term ‘right-mindedness’ is properly used as the correction for ‘wrong-mindedness’, and applies to the state of mind that induces accurate perception.
+³The term “right-mindedness’ is properly used as the correction for “wrong-mindedness’, and applies to the state of mind that induces accurate perception.
 ⁴It [right-mindedness] is miracle-minded because it [right-mindedness] heals misperception, and this [healing misperception] is indeed a miracle in view of how you perceive yourself.
 :::

 ::: details Substituted
 Right-mindedness is not to be confused with the knowing mind, because right-mindedness is applicable only to right perception.
 ²You can be right-minded or wrong-minded, and even being right- or wrong-minded is subject to degrees, clearly demonstrating that knowledge is not involved.
-³The term ‘right-mindedness’ is properly used as the correction for ‘wrong-mindedness’, and applies to the state of mind that induces accurate perception.
+³The term “right-mindedness’ is properly used as the correction for “wrong-mindedness’, and applies to the state of mind that induces accurate perception.
 ⁴Right-mindedness is miracle-minded because right-mindedness heals misperception, and healing misperception is indeed a miracle in view of how you perceive yourself.
 :::